microsoft/component-detection/docs/detectors/go.md

 ## Environment Variables

-If the environment variable `DisableGoCliScan` is set to `true`, the Go detector parses `go.mod` and `go.sum` to discover dependencies. otherwise, it executes default strategy.
+If the environment variable `DisableGoCliScan` is set to `true`, the Go detector forcibly executes the [fallback strategy](#fallback-detection-strategy).

 ## Go Overview